Lusaka, Zambia

 04:00 - 05:00 pm In Conclusion … Closing Ceremony

 ChairDr.
-Margaret Karembu, Director, ISAAA AfriCenter/Chair, ABBC and Adana Mahase-Gibson, External Advisor, COHESA Project
+Margaret Karembu, Director, ISAAA AfriCenter / Chair, ABBC and Adana Mahase - Gibson, External Advisor, Capacitating One Health in Eastern and Southern Africa (COHESA) Project

 08:00 - 08:30 amRegistration